King Street Station: History

 Today, the station has been fully restored and is part of a group of transportation facilities in the southern portion of Downtown Seattle.
-King Street Station is located a block away from the International District/Chinatown station of the Downtown Seattle Transit Tunnel serving the Link Light Rail Central Link route, many King County Metro and Sound Transit Express bus routes serve the area, and the First Hill line of the Seattle Streetcar network stops nearby.
+King Street Station is located a block away from the International District/Chinatown station of the Downtown Seattle Transit Tunnel serving the Link Light Rail 1 Line.
+Many King County Metro and Sound Transit Express bus routes serve the area, and the First Hill line of the Seattle Streetcar network stops nearby.
 After many years, the original upper entrance off of Jackson Street has been reopened.
 The station entrance located on the first floor off King Street now also has a passenger drop-off loop for vehicles, instead of a small parking lot.